-Using botanicals when decorating is aesthetically pleasing and adds an element of earthiness to the room.
-The atmosphere feels grounded and jovial at the same time.
+Using decorative botanicals when decorating is aesthetically pleasing and adds an element of earthiness to the room. the atmosphere feels grounded and jovial at the same time.
 Botanicals add a pop of color and in some cases aromatic accents.
 Whether you are prepping for a New Years party or just revamping your home here are tips on adding a simple touch of elegant life to any room.

 There are many ways to press plants and flowers.
 One simple way is by pressing the botanical between two sheets of tissue paper and closing it inside of a large book.
 Once your botanical is carefully set inside, place the book on a hard flat surface and stack additional books on top to add weight.
 Let the leaf or flower dry for 3-5 days depending on the size.
 When the leaf is fully dry you are ready to put it into a frame.
 Floating frames present botanicals really beautifully.
 Use double sided tape to secure the leaf where you want it, slide the frame closed, and display.